 Origin Fields Festival

 Origin Fields is western Australia's largest New Year's festival, showing off a diverse lineup from indie to grime in Perth's Langley Park.
-Formerly Origin NYE, the event has expanded to two days and a new location for 2018.
+Formerly Origin NYE, the event expanded to two days and a new location in location in 2018.
 But what it hasn't changed though is its dedication to booking the very best artists.

-Headliners: Patrick Topping, Oliver Koletzki, Super Flu, Patrice Bäumel, Matador, Way Out West, BEC
+Lineup (2019): Patrick Topping, Oliver Koletzki, Super Flu, Patrice Bäumel, Matador, Way Out West, BEC

 Taking its name from an important aboriginal creation figure, Rainbow Serpent festival operates with a mission for sustainability and a lineup that plays 24 hours a day.
 It may be a pretty standard, modern take on the music festival format, but it's also pretty remarkable for its attempt to (at least in theory) join up aboriginal culture with Western pursuits.

 Where & when: 24-27 January 2020; Lexton (Vic)

 Lineup (2018): The Kooks, Joey Bada$$, Bonobo, Tash Sultana, AJ Tracey, Peggy Gou, Duke Dumont, Kölsch, Mall Grab

 After debuting on Phillip Island in 2015, Beyond The Valley has become one of Australia's number one New Year's Eve events.
 Less than two hours' drive from Melbourne, it's a super relaxed and beautiful way to welcome in the new year in the company of some of music's finest names.

 Where & when: 28 December 2019 – 1 January 2020, Lardner (Vic)